stawberrylemonade/stair-calculator/README.md

 - **Fraction Display**: View measurements in both decimal and fractional formats
 - **Print-Ready**: Generate technical drawings suitable for printing

-## Technical Details

-The Technical Stair Calculator is built with modern web technologies:

-- **HTML5**: Semantic structure for accessibility and clarity
-- **CSS3**: Grid-based layout with CAD-inspired styling
-- **JavaScript**: Canvas-based visualization and real-time calculations
-- **Responsive Design**: Adapts to different screen sizes

 ## Usage

 1. Adjust the input parameters using the sliders or direct input: